 Seattle and Tacoma Landlord Problem Attorneys

-The landlord/tenant relationship is a complicated one, as each party has certain rights and responsibilities under the law.
-However, just as in any other type of relationship disputes can often arise, with each party striving for dispute resolution in their favor.
+The landlord/tenant relationship is complicated, as each party has certain rights and responsibilities under the law.
+However, just as in any other type of relationship, disputes can arise, with each party striving for dispute resolution in their favor.

-Whether you are a residential landlord, a residential tenant, a commercial landlord, or a commercial tenant, the experienced real estate lawyers at the Dickson Frohlich Phillips Burgess in Seattle and Tacoma will help you resolve your issues in a most favorable manner possible.
+Whether you are a residential landlord, a residential tenant, a commercial landlord, or a commercial tenant, the experienced real estate lawyers at Dickson Frohlich Phillips & Burgess in Seattle and Tacoma will help you resolve your issues most favorably.

-Depending on the specific basis for the dispute, legal cases involving landlords and tenants may involve many different areas of the law including state statutes, contract law, premises liability, real property, bankruptcy, and Fair Housing.
-The attorneys at the Dickson Frohlich Phillips Burgess are thoroughly familiar with all of the applicable laws and legal doctrines that may apply to landlord/tenant cases in order to best assist you no matter what the cause of your dispute may be.
+Depending on the specific basis for the dispute, legal cases involving landlords and tenants may involve many different areas of the law, including state statutes, contract law, premises liability, real property, bankruptcy, and fair housing.
+Dickson Frohlich Phillips & Burgess attorneys are thoroughly familiar with all the applicable laws and legal doctrines that may apply to landlord/tenant cases to assist you, no matter the cause of your dispute.